open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. Client displays Recipient a notification.
 2. Use case ends.

-8a.
-Authentication is not successful:
+4.5a.
+Authentication with cdoc2-auth portal is not successful:

 1. Client notifies the user and offers to try again.
+2. Use case continues from step 4.

+5.4a.
+Authentication with cdoc2-RP component is not successful:

+1. Client notifies the user and offers to try again.
-2. Use case continues from step 6.
+2. Use case continues from step 5.

-10a.
+5.4b.
 A Recipient record does not exist with the same personal identification number:

 1. Client displays Recipient a notification.
 2. Use case ends.

-11a.
-Authentication validation fails:
+6a.
+Authentication validation by CSS server fails:

 1. Client displays Recipient a notification.
 2. Use case ends.

-12a.
+6b.
 Client does not receive shares from each CSS because a request timed out:

 1. Client displays user a notification and instructs trying again.
 2. Use case continues from step 3.

-12a.
+6c.
 Client does not receive shares from each CSS because a share is missing or expired:

 1. Client displays user a notification that the container cannot be decrypted anymore.
 2. Use case ends.

-13a.
+6d.
 Decryption or HMAC validation fails:

 1. Client displays user a notification that the container is corrupted.
 2. Use case ends.

+**Alternative Scenario (Smart-ID, Client already has authenticated session)**

+This scenario can be used in case following assumptions are true:

+1. the Client is already running in memory and
+2. has already done Recipient authentication and
+3. has already established a session with CDOC2 backend infrastructure and
+4. has valid Session Token, which is not older than 24 hours.

+**Steps**

+1. Recipient switches to running Client app and chooses to open another CDOC2 Container to be decrypted.
+2. Client verifies that this container is using encryption scheme SC07 and in order to send queries to CDOC2 backend infrastructures, it needs a Session Token.
+3. Client verifies that it has a valid Session Token in memory and the Session Token is issued to Recipient, which is among list of Recipients, who can decrypt this container.
+4. Client displays the container information and list of Recipients who can decrypt this container and buttons to select the eID means for decryption.
+5. Recipient chooses to decrypt the container with specific eID means.
+6. Client queries nonces from CSS servers and creates CDOC2 Authentication Token and computes the hash to be signed.
+7. Client sends decryption authorization request to cdoc2-RP component and receives a VC to be displayed to Recipient.
+8. Client informs the user container decryption is in progress and shows VC to Recipient, with instructions to continue on mobile app.

+**(Smart-ID)**

+9. Smart-ID app wakes up and asks: "Choose correct VC.
+To continue, please choose the correct VC. **DigiDoc4**: VC1, VC2, VC3"
+10. Recipient selects the correct VC.
+11. Smart-ID app displays "**DigiDoc4**: 2345.
+Decrypting container "som……ing.cdoc2"" and asks for PIN1.
+12. Recipient verifies the rpName and displayText and enters PIN1.
+13. Client has been periodically polling cdoc2-RP component and has received information, that authentication has been successful.
+14. Client downloads shares from CSS servers, re-creates key capsule, decrypts the container and informs the Recipient that decryption is complete.

 ## CDOC2 Server Use Case Model